cemalokten/coding-notes/README.md

 - Promises' `then` callbacks are the same.
 Callbacks attached with `then` don't run immediately; they're only scheduled to run later.

 - Using promises feels very different from using `setTimeout`.
 But in terms of their underlying execution and scheduling, they're quite similar.

+- `Promises` are called `promises` because when we create one, we're promising to provide a value at some point in the future.